Medical Marijuana in Minnesota

 In fact, to get medicine a person could go to a herbalist or pharmacist to get it, with or without a medical doctor’s recommendation (“Rx”), for medicines including opiates.

 What does this have to do with medical marijuana?
-The truth is that opiates and other potentially lethal drugs are legal for medical treatment use in Minnesota, but non-lethal marijuana possession for medical treatment of the dying and seriously ill is often still prosecuted as a crime by the State of Minnesota.
+The truth is that opiates and potentially lethal drugs are legal for medical treatment use in Minnesota, but non-lethal marijuana possession for medical treatment of the dying and seriously ill is still prosecuted as a crime by the State of Minnesota.
 (Many are excluded from Minnesota’s limited and expensive medical marijuana concentrates program).
 What could possibly explain that irrational legal state of affairs?
-What could it be – other than a cruel, hateful delusion that “the ends justify the means” for anti-drug warriors with too much angry blood in their eyes to have good judgment.
+What could it be – other than a cruel, hateful delusion that “the ends justify the means” for anti-drug warriors with too much angry blood in their eyes?

 Medical marijuana – statutes could provide a safe harbor for compassionate medical use.